 - Shift – allows you to select a group of files that are contiguous (i.e. next to each other) by clicking one file, and then holding Shift and clicking the last file.
 All the files in between are then selected.

-To give you a better idea of what I’m talking about, I’ve put together an 11 minute video that demonstrates how to select multiple files with the CTRL and Shift keys.
+To give you a better idea of how the CTRL and SHIFT key work for selecting, I’ve put together an 11 minute video that demonstrates how to select multiple files with the CTRL and Shift keys.
 Click the video below to see it.
 And remember too that you can see a full-screen version of the video by using the Full Screen button I point out to you below the video.

 Finally, if you are in the market for getting some guidance with using Windows 10, I recently finished a new book on the subject.